cons0le7/nosint/README.md

 - batch_results
 - completed

-after completion, you have the option to save the response.
-If you choose yes you will then be prompted to enter file name.
+After completion, you have the option to save the response.
+If you choose yes, you will then be prompted to enter file name.
 Saved responses are stored in `~/.nosint/saved` as JSON.

 #### Update Token:
 - Gives the option to change  authentication token stored in api.key